VirusTotal/yara-x/site/content/docs/writing_rules/conditions.md

 the `@` character for the offset. `!a[1]` is the length for the first match of `$a`, `!a[2]` is the length for the second match, and so on. `!a` is an abbreviated form of `!a[1]`.

-Integers are always 64-bits long, even the results of functions like `uint8`, `uint16` and `uint32` are promoted to 64-bits.
-This is something you must take into account, specially while using bitwise operators (for example, `~0x01` is not `0xFE` but `0xFFFFFFFFFFFFFFFE`).

-The following table lists the precedence and associativity of all operators.
-The table is sorted in descending precedence order, which means that operators listed on a higher row in the list are grouped prior operators listed in rows further below it.
-Operators within the same row have the same precedence, if they appear together in a expression the associativity determines how they are grouped.

 ## File size